 The following table summarises the sensitivity of the Fund's operating profit and net assets attributable to unit holders to price and interest rate risk.
 The movements in the risk variables have been determined based on the Investment Manager's and the Responsible Entity's best estimates, having regard to a number of factors, including historical levels of changes in the correlation of the Fund's investments with the relevant benchmark and market volatility.
 However, actual movements in the risk variables may differ due to a number of factors, including unusually large market shocks resulting from changes in the performance of the economies, markets and securities in which the Fund invests.
 As a result, historic variations in risk variables are not a definitive indicator of future variations in the risk variables.
-The price risk variables relate to a weighted average percentage movement in the price of net equities owned at 30 June 2018.
+The price risk variables relate to a weighted average percentage movement in the price of net equities owned at 30 June 2019.
+The interest rate risk variables relate to a weighted average percentage movement in cash and cash equivalents at 30 June 2019.